Domics10/Real-SR/README.md

 # Changes and configuration made for Tencent/Real-SR to work on HC18 on Docker or Colab

+## Forked version of https://github.com/Tencent/Real-SR, please refer to the official repository.
+## This github is only made for research pourpose regarding Ultra-sound image Super Resolution.

 # INDEX

 0. Preparazione path e dependencies